nuagenetworks/vspkdoc/_sources/v6/nuinfrastructuregatewayprofile.rst.txt

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

+- ``enable_underlay_tests_during_activation``: Enables underlay tests during gateway activation.
+Underlay tests will cause the bootstrapping operation to be about two minutes longer.

+- ``underlay_test_server``: Underlay Test Server (FQDN or IP Address).
+Required when the Underlay test at bootstrap feature is enabled or to allow On-Demand tests to be run.

 - ``enterprise_id``: Enterprise/Organisation associated with this Profile instance.

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level